Note

 Hybrid Connections is both a service in Azure and a feature in Azure App Service.
-As a service, it has uses and capabilities beyond those that are used in App Service.
+As a service, it has uses and capabilities beyond the ones that are used in App Service.
 To learn more about Hybrid Connections and their usage outside App Service, see Azure Relay Hybrid Connections.

 How it works